Student Employment Handbook

 Insure federal regulations and institutional policies are followed.

-Send a monthly over/under report to supervisors recording year-to-date earnings for each departmental worker.
+Send a bi-weekly report to supervisors recording year-to-date earnings for each departmental worker.

 Perform tasks assigned by the supervisor.